20 Epic Road Trips That Show You the Real Australia

 Image credit: Getty Images

-Great Alpine Road, Victoria
+Great Alpine Road, Vic

 2/21Drive 339 kilometres along Australia’s highest sealed road to take in deep-green mountain ranges, historic towns such as Beechworth and Bright, and, depending on the season, some of Australia’s best skiing at Mount Hotham.
 There are also wineries and glistening waterways on this route which goes from Wangaratta to Metung on the Gippsland Lakes.